joeletizia/joeletizia.github.io/_posts/2014-06-22-junior-dev.md

 In order to succeed in your new team, you have to learn to trust it's members.
 Try to strike a relationship with one of the more senior people on your team.
 If you can, grab a coffee with them periodically to see if there's anything you may need to work on.
 If you have questions about a part of the code, a new pattern, or something else you don't understand, ask!
 One of the greatest aspects of surrounding yourself with a good team is that you will receive feedback on where you need work.
 This will increase the rate at which you improve your skills exponentially.

 Embracing feedback also includes knowing where you went wrong.
-If you do find yourself not understanding a concept or if you made a mistake on a project, accept the fact, admit it to yourself and your colleagues, and improve on that weakness.
+If you do find yourself not understanding a concept or if you made a mistake on a project, accept that fact, admit it to yourself and your colleagues, and improve on that weakness.
 This shows your dedication to the project and team, as well as your ability to improve.
 If I could sum up what it meant to be a junior developer in one sentence, it would be "A developer who improves everyday."
-In that respect, all developers should be junior, but true beginners stand out by the velocity at which they improve.
+In that respect, all developers could be considered junior in some aspect, but beginners gain distinction via the velocity at which they improve.
 If you can show an ability to pick concepts up quickly and consistently, you are ahead of the game.